- Why WorkCast

-There will be a lot more emphasis on social integration, allowing not only hosts and presenters to leverage their social networks, but attendees as well.
+There will be a lot more emphasis on social integration - allowing not only webinar hosts and presenters to leverage their social networks, but attendees too.
 You could see webinar platforms offer the ability to register for an event using LinkedIn, for example, with the additional functionality of allowing them to forward the webinar event on that same social network.

 The thinking behind this type of innovation is to empower attendees to promote the event as effortlessly as possible.
 This could also mean looking toward social automation.
 It probably won’t be long before we see webinar platforms offering hosts the ability to create tools, such as a dashboard, with pre-approved automated social content that attendees can easily disseminate to their own networks.